Braundo/kubernetes-guide/docs/networking/overview.md

     - Every Pod should be able to communicate with every other Pod on other nodes *without* NAT
 <br><br>

-- There are any networking solutions that solve this for you:
+- There mare any networking solutions that solve this for you:
     - weave, calico, flannel, etc.

 ## CNI in Kubernetes